Initializing...

 Health Disparities Arising from Artificial Intelligence Pilot Awards

 The HDAI (Health Disparities arising from Artificial Intelligence) pilot awards are sponsored by the Biomedical Informatics Core of the Clinical and Translational Science Institute (CTSI).
-This funding opportunity is designed to encourage new research ensuring that artificial intelligence (AI) in healthcare promotes equity and benefits all populations, especially historically underserved and marginalized groups.
+This funding opportunity is designed to encourage new research ensuring that artificial intelligence (AI) in healthcare benefits all populations.
 AI is revolutionizing healthcare by enhancing diagnoses and risk assessment through predictive models, recommending personalized treatments, and streamlining healthcare delivery.
 However, there is growing concern that AI may inadvertently perpetuate or even exacerbate existing health disparities.
-Some examples of how AI may reinforce inequities are:

 CTSI Assistance (Optional)